JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 (annual_premium = 6.802, face = -0.0275, credit_rate = 10972.52)
 ```

 When executing the code above, Julia isn't just adding a small amount and calculating the finite difference.
 Differentiation can be applied to entire programs through extensive use of basic derivatives and the chain rule.
-This concept, **automatic differentiation**, has a lot potential uses in optimization, machine learning, sensitivity testing, and risk analysis.
+This concept, **automatic differentiation**, has potential uses in optimization, machine learning, sensitivity testing, and risk analysis.

 ### Utilities